 Protect Kitchen Equipment

-While tea towels are great for drying dishes, they can also protect them from scratches.
-Fold the towels to fit between stacked plates and pots and pans to prevent scratches.
+While tea towels are great for drying dishes, they are used for many other things, such as protecting items from becoming damaged.
+For instance, fold the towels to fit between stacked plates and pots and pans to prevent scratches.
 Use tea towels to line storage areas to help prevent chipping or scratches from wooden or wire shelves.
 And, if you are moving or packing up breakable items, tea towels are perfect padding.

 04 of 13